dooley-ch/mock-api/README.md

 ## Introduction

-This is an example of how to use the [Dart language](https://dart.dev/) to quickly build a API mock server to aim your application at during development and testing.
+This is an example of how to use the [Dart language](https://dart.dev/) to quickly build a API mock server to use while developing and testing an application.

 ## SimFin API